Internship abroad and other obligations (MMEE)

 - Completion of training seminars (2 points for a full-day seminar ⇒ 4 teaching hours or 3 real hours are calculated as a half-day, ie 1 point)

-- Participation in the Research Club or Faculty colloquium of other students ⇒ 1 point for each event where the student was present; Attention – the Department colloquium does not count; Attention – as of September 1st, 2022, a participation on site is required for full-time students in order to obtain a point.
+- Remark: Research Club or Faculty colloquium of other students ⇒ 1 point for each event where the student was present; Attention – the Department colloquium does not count; Attention – as of September 1st, 2022, a participation on site is required for full-time students in order to obtain a point.

 - Acquired IGA project (10 points per project, part according to co-authorship) ⇒ the principal investigator (researcher) decides on the distribution of the point for IGA projects, informs the other team members about the distribution (ie assigns them the number of points)